DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 to specify the details of the Crypto operation.
 For chaining of symmetric operations such as cipher encrypt and authentication generate, the next pointer allows transform to be chained together.
 Crypto devices which support chaining must publish the chaining of symmetric Crypto operations feature flag.
+Allocation of the xform structure is in the the application domain.
+To allow future API extensions in a backwardly compatible manner, e.g. addition of a new parameter, the application should zero the full xform struct before populating it.

 Currently there are three transforms types cipher, authentication and AEAD.
 Also it is important to note that the order in which the